mcallistertad/embedded-client/README.md

  * bsic         mobile pci (0-63), 'SKY_UNKNOWN_ID5' if unknown
  * arfcn,       channel (1-1023), 'SKY_UNKNOWN_ID6' if unknown
  * timestamp    time in seconds (from 1970 epoch) indicating when the scan was performed, (time_t)-1 if unknown
- * rsrp         Received Signal Receive Power, range -140 to -40dbm, -1 if unknown
+ * rssi         Received Signal Strength Intensity, range -128 to -32dbm, -1 if unknown

  * Returns      `SKY_SUCCESS` or `SKY_ERROR` and sets sky_errno with error code
  */